Guernsey's Waste Strategy encourages islanders to reduce waste, and provides services and facilities that make it easy to reuse and recycle.

 The pages in this section give details of the various facilities and services that are provided to help households to reduce their waste and recycle as much as possible.
 These range from handy tips to help avoid unnecessary food waste - which could save the average household as much as £600 a year - to kerbside collection of most common household recyclable items.

-If you are small business, and produce the a similar amount of waste as a household, then you may be able to opt in to using the household waste and recycling collections and other services.
+If you are small business, and produce a similar amount of waste as a household, then you may be able to opt in to using the household waste and recycling collections and other services.
 Please contact us for more details.

 For larger companies, you will need to make arrangements with a commercial waste contractors for managing your waste and recycling.